Take Marketing Courses Online, On Campus

 The MBA in Marketing curriculum is centered on 10 core business courses and three marketing course electives, allowing you to focus on a particular area of interest.
 Taking marketing courses online offers the greatest course availability.

-The 13-course, 39-credit MBA in Marketing program can be completed in as few as 18 months.
-Choose one of four convenient start dates: January, April, July, or September.
-Take one or two courses each 11-week term, adjusting your course load to the changing demands of your personal and professional life.
+The 13-course, 39-credit MBA in Marketing program can be completed in as few as 15 months.
+Choose one of four convenient start dates: Februar, April, July, August, or November.
+Take one or two courses each 10-week term, adjusting your course load to the changing demands of your personal and professional life.

 Select Three of the Following: